Written by: Carib Students’s creator and writer, Nia Golden

 Note: You can always speak to your accommodations to express your concerns and they might move you to another room.
 Every accommodation does checks every few months to assess the state of the rooms and living spaces.

 Laundry services: To get your laundry done may cost differently for everyone.
-My accomodation doesn’t not require me to add detergent, but my sister who lives in a different city her accommodations does require her to.
-If your accommodations does not have any check for the nearest store.
+My accomodation does not require me to add detergent, but my sister who lives in a different city her accommodations does require her to.

 Prices can range from £70 to £200 weekly. £70 would be a room with a shared bathroom and living space. £200 is studio prices.
 In between from about £100 to £145 is ensuite rooms.